 27We thank Sherry Glied and Cindy Hope for bringing these points to our attention.
 According to National Center for Science and Engineering Statistics (2024), foundations are currently the source of roughly 6% of university research funding.
-By comparison, the federal government is the source of 55% of funding, and institutional resources 25%; state and local government and private sector funds are most of the remainder.
+The federal government is the source of 55% of funding, and institutional resources 25%; state and local government and private sector funds are most of the remainder.
+See Glied (2025) for a fuller discussion of potential consequences of reformulating federal ICR around foundation policy, including the level of foundation support and universities' responsiveness to NIH versus philanthropic priorities.

-research.
+become less productive, and philanthropic funders may choose other investments beyond university research.
 This is particularly problematic for NIH, since biomedical foundations often support research different from NIH but crucial to achieving its mission.